marcusrfer/st1s-io/jekyll/_posts/2016-01-22-angular-mocha-service-tdd.md

 <img src="https://i.imgur.com/v02PyUf.png">

-####Stewones okay, but what about the angular? where he goes in this story?
+#### st1s okay, but what about the angular? where he goes in this story?

 Well now it's very easy , just create the angular service separately, then return the class that is attached to the window object.